 Forest Bathing.

 Breath in.
 Breathe out.
 Come back to your senses.
 Notice the smell of summer pine.
 Sit by the creek and remember.
 Return to what you know.
 Connect.
 To the echoing birds flying above.
-To your inner child who wants to dance in the puddles.
+To your inner child dancing in and out of puddles.
 To other humans and the more-than-human world.
 To the f*cks you have left to give and to things you want to spend them on.

 Enlightening and restorative.
 The perfect reset and opportunity to notice and appreciate your surroundings.